-- A minimum of 90 total credits - Completion of all required courses (or equivalent subject coverage) with appropriate GPA (minimum 3.0) - Additional coursework as specified by the Supervisory Committee - Completion of Supervised Teaching requirement (4 total credit hours) - Complete requirements for admission to Ph.D.
-Candidacy - Research credits (BME7979 before candidacy; BME7980 after candidacy) - Demonstration of scholarly dissemination of scientific contributions through peer reviewed publication(s) - Successful Ph.D.
+- A minimum of 90 total credits - Completion of all required courses (or equivalent subject coverage) with appropriate GPA (minimum 3.0) - Additional coursework as specified by the Supervisory Committee - Completion of Supervised Teaching requirement (4 credits of BME 6940, 2 cr. per semester for two semesters) - Complete requirements for admission to Ph.D.
+Candidacy - Research credits (BME 7979; Advanced Research before candidacy; BME 7980; Research for Doctoral Dissertation after candidacy) - Demonstration of scholarly dissemination of scientific contributions through peer reviewed publication(s) - Successful Ph.D.
 Dissertation Defense

-3.3.
-Research Area
+3.3 Research Area

 All Ph.D. students are required to select a Research Area, which follows their specific research interests within the field of BME.
 This Research Area should assist in guiding advisor and coursework selection.
 While many projects may cross into several research areas, students should pick one area in which they feel they are more closely aligned.
-Student are expected to elect their Research Area during election of their Doctoral Advisor (see Section 3.5 and Doctoral Chair & Research Area Election form on website).
+Students are expected to elect their Research Area during election of their Doctoral Advisor (see Section 3.5 and Doctoral Chair & Research Area Election form on website).
 This designation will also dictate the faculty composition for the student's Departmental Qualifying Examination.
 While this designation is commonly retained throughout the student's tenure, students may elect to change their research area if their research focus is modified due to faculty assignment, project focus change, etc. A sound reason must be provided for this change and this change can be made using the same form.